parvezhussain/kickstart/Install OS.md

 - From Local DVD              (OPTION A)
 - From Kickstart Server       (OPTION B)

-## OPTION A: Install from local DVD
+## OPTION A: Install OS on VM from local DVD

 Example: pxeserver.localhost.com <br>